Guest post by Alex Clifford

 Learn when the best times for you to tweet are.
-I’d highly recommend Buffer (I’m not in any way affiliated with them) It allows you to buffer your tweets and to measure your click throughs, retweets and reach.
+People at IT-Rate highly recommend Buffer (I’m not in any way affiliated with them) It allows you to buffer your tweets and to measure your click-throughs, retweets and reach.

 The only way to learn is to experiment.
 Maybe there’ll be a certain time which people are really receptive.
 Maybe there’s a certain topic which isn’t resonating with your audience.
 Drop it.
 The tool’s really good at offering real-time feedback.

 You’ll learn.
-You’ll optimise.
+You’ll optimize.
 And you’ll make your tweets and content ever more engaging.